-Everything You’ll Ever Need to Know About a Brand Strategy Workshop
+Everything You’ll Ever Need to Know About a Strategic Branding Workshop

-Warning – this article may provoke ideas and leave you wanting more.
+Warning – this branding workshop article may provoke ideas and leave you wanting more.
 You know where to find us.

 If you’re reading this, you either work for one or you own one… So let’s get started with a simple question, what exactly is a brand?

 People tend to speak of “business” and “brand” as if they are interchangeable, but is this really true?
 Let’s run a quick thought experiment…

 What comes to mind when you hear Patagonia, Red Bull, or Dove?
 Is it just clothing, drinks, and cosmetics?
 Or are there other things too?
 Emotions, feelings, places, people, or events?